nickzuber/infrared/README.md

 Things to Know
 --------------

+It's important to realize that Infrared is a different tool than something like [Flow](https://github.com/facebook/flow).

 ### Shortcuts and Tricks

 Since Infrared only cares about inferring and checking data types of your program, we're able to make some assumptions about certain things which help make Infrared extra fast.